 You can tell by the voice.
 It’s cold, chilling even, and you know that by the end, the hero will have to defeat this evil character.
 If you’ve ever created, directed or cast voice-over villains in the past, you already know there is more than one shade of evil.

-In this article, I’ll be taking a look at the characteristics of a voice that help to inform the audience of their evil intent to help both directors and voice actors to create a truly scary villain voice.
+In this article, I'll be examining the characteristics of a voice that help inform the audience of their evil intent to help both directors and voice actors create a truly scary villain voice.
+Zoinks!

 The last century of animated history is chock-full of chilling voices, but we’ll start with a voice dripping with sinister intentions, Scar from The Lion King, voiced by Jeremy Irons.
 Irons’ mournful wit and languid delivery make this villain impossible to ignore.

 Then there’s Eleanor Audley’s Maleficent, who demonstrates the importance of range in an evil performance.
-Whether speaking softly to the infant Princess Aurora or screaming the first curse word to be used in a Disney movie, her delivery is brilliant.
+Her delivery is brilliant, whether speaking softly to the infant Princess Aurora or screaming the first curse word to be used in a Disney movie.

 Of course, we can’t forget the evil genius voice of The Joker created by Mark Hamill.
 No matter where you are, that chilling cackle is something that can haunt your dreams at any age.

-Some villains, like the slow, deep rumble of James Earle Jones’ Darth Vader, don’t hide their evil intent.
+Like the slow, deep rumble of James Earle Jones’ Darth Vader, some villains don’t hide their evil intent.
 While others feign goodness, pretending to have our hero’s best interest at heart, like Richard White’s Gaston, the insincere nice guy villain whose bravado and blood-lust cannot be hidden beneath his handsome looks.
-Then there’s Pat Carroll’s Ursula whose mocking motherly tone pretends to understand Ariel, giving her exactly what her heart desires with sinister strings attached.
+Then there’s Pat Carroll’s Ursula, whose mocking motherly tone pretends to understand Ariel, giving her exactly what her heart desires with sinister strings attached.

 We could list scary voices all day.
-If you’re looking for more examples, an extended list that inspired this one can be found here.
+If you’re looking for more examples, an extended list inspired by this can be found here.

 But even without spending too long diving into cinematic history, we quickly see that evil can sound very different on different characters.
 So, what is it that makes them intrinsically evil?
 Their motivations.